duceppemo/basecall_nanopore_dorado/README.md

   -s {minion,promethion}, --sequencer {minion,promethion}
                         Sequencer used. "minion" includes all sequencers except "promethion".
 Optional.
 Default is "minion".
   -c dna_r9.4.1_450bps_sup.cfg, --config dna_r9.4.1_450bps_sup.cfg
-                        Guppy config file.
-Typically found in "/opt/ont/guppy/data" ending with ".cfg".
-This is the prefered methods over choosing a "library kit/flowcell" combination.
-Both methods are uncompatible.
+                        Dorado config file.
+Typically found in dorado installation folder and ending with ".cfg".
+This is the preferred methods over choosing a "library kit/flowcell" combination.
+Both methods are incompatible.
 Optional.
   -f FLO-MIN106, --flowcell FLO-MIN106
                         Flowcell type used for sequencing.
 Optional.
   -l SQK-LSK109, --library-kit SQK-LSK109
                         Library kit used.
 Optional.
   -b EXP-NBD104 [EXP-NBD104 ...], --barcode-kit EXP-NBD104 [EXP-NBD104 ...]
-                        Barcoding kit(s) used.
-Use "unknown" if you know barcodes were used, but do not know which kit.
+                        Barcoding kit(s).
 Not using this option will not perform barcode splitting.
 For multiple barcoding kits, use double quotes and space like this: "EXP-NBD104 EXP-NBA114".
+Optional
-Optional -d /path/to/barcode_description.tsv, --description /path/to/barcode_description.tsv
+  -d /path/to/barcode_description.tsv, --description /path/to/barcode_description.tsv
                         Tab-separated file with two columns with barcode assignments.
 First column contains barcode names [barcode01, barcode02, etc.].
 Second column contains sample name.
-Avoid using special character.
+Avoid using special characters.
 Sample file in data folder.
 Optional.
   --min-qscore MIN_QSCORE
                         Minimum acceptable qscore for a read to be filtered into the PASS folder.
 Accepted values: [0 ..
 30].
 Default 10.
 Optional.
   --port PORT           Port for basecalling service.
 Default 5555.
 Optional.
-  -r, --recursive       Look for fast5 recursively.
-Useful if fast5 are in multiple sub-folders.
+  -r, --recursive       Look for pod5 or fast5 recursively.
 Optional -t 24, --threads 24   Number of threads.
 Default is maximum available(24).
 Optional.
   -g "cuda:0", --gpu "cuda:0"
                         GPU device to use.
 Typically use "cuda:0".
 Default is "auto".
 Optional.